 Working with data consultancy 71point4, an initial set of indicators was created spread across the housing value chain, divided into land and infrastructure; construction; sales and rental; maintenance and management; enabling environment; economic environment; and demand.
 Using these, data collection was undertaken in eight countries across Africa (Kenya, Nigeria, Uganda, Mozambique, Ghana, Tanzania, Cote d’Ivoire, Morocco), with sources ranging from international (such as World Bank Ease of Doing Business indicators), national (statistics bureaus, ministries, central bank), to local (Reall delivery partners, private developers, banks).
 Following this data collection and scoping process, indicators were reviewed and adjusted based on learning from the process to date.
 This rationalisation resulted in a list of 117 indicators for Africa.

-In this Dashboard, Reall presents the data from this first round of data collection in Africa.
-This work will continue to be built on as further data is gathered, and as the initiative is rolled out to further countries.
+In this Dashboard, Reall presents the data from this first round of data collection across 10 countries in Africa and Asia.
+This work will continue to be built on as further data is gathered, and as the initiative is rolled out to further countries, with India to be added in early 2022.

-In Africa, Reall, CAHF and 71point4 are actively working to build on the data that has been collected to date, filling gaps in indicators that were added post-data collection, and working with data holders to improve quality and accessibility.
-In Asia, Reall is working with local research organisations in India and Pakistan to rollout the MSI initiative, taking the 117 indicators from Africa, contextualising for respective countries and identifying suitable sources.
-This new data will be added to the MSI Dashboard as it becomes available.
+Reall, CAHF and 71point4 and others are actively working to build on the data that has been collected to date, filling gaps in indicators that were added post-data collection, and working with data holders to improve quality and accessibility.
+Targeted engagement plans are being built with many of the primary holders of affordable housing data, along with strategies for leveraging this data to contribute to our wider influencing objectives.

 The Market Shaping Indicators project is a work in progress.
 Significant gaps exist in data, which will be filled in future revisions.
 We would recommend checking back regularly for updates.

-Country data can be explored through the map at the top of the page, or the country tiles at the bottom, and data can be downloaded by clicking on “Switch to Data View”.
+Country data can be explored through the map at the top of the page, or the country tiles at the bottom, and data can be downloaded by clicking on “Download Data”.